Why Are They Important?

 Biological Significance

-Garry oak and associated ecosystems combined are home to more plant species than any other terrestrial ecosystem in coastal British Columbia.
-Many of these species occur nowhere else in Canada.
+Seven plant associations were developed to describe Garry oak communities, with 17 plant communities and seven sub-communities described.
+With at least 694 species, subspecies and varieties of plants identified in Garry oak ecosystems, the habitat is home to more plant species than any other terrestrial ecosystem in coastal British Columbia.
+Many of the species occurring in these ecosystems are at the northern limits of their range, and some are found nowhere else in Canada.
+At least 55 federally-listed species under the Species at Risk Act, and more than 100 of British Columbia’s at-risk species live in these threatened ecosystems.
 These habitats also support 104 species of birds, 7 amphibians, 7 reptiles and 33 mammal species.
 Eight hundred insect and mite species are directly associated with Garry oak trees.

 They Need Protection